sophiamitchellette/3601-S16-lab3_angular/LABTASKS.md

 ##### Find two instances of use of bootstrap (see above) in either navbar view or index view or both; explain what is formatted.
 ##### Stop the server by pressing Ctrl-C in the terminal, type "grunt test" to run tests.
 Where are the tests located?
 What are they testing?

+## Part #2: modifying the project.

+- Currently clicking on "kittens" returns the "page under construction" message.
+Using the view about.html as a sample, add a page that has a navigation bar.
+Add an image of your choice to the page (be aware of copyright rules) and a div that describes the image).
+- Explore bootstrap by changing formatting of the page (for instance, position of the image and text).
+It doesn't have to look nice, just different from what it currently is.

+## Part #3: adding the GPA calculator.
+- Your goal is to add a page with a form that allows a student to add their courses (course name, number of credits, and letter grade) and displays their GPA.
+The GPA changes as courses are added or removed.
+As before, letter grades are A, B, C, D, and F only.
+- The controller for the GPA needs to be added to main.controller.js.
+Think of what needs to be in its scope.
+- Add the necessary view, include the navbar into it, and then add the GPA calculator.
+Add one feature at a time, make sure everything is working as it should.
+- As before, use TDD for all the helper functions (you may reuse the tests from the previous lab).
+Now they will all be located in public (client-side).
+No need to modify karma files since it's already testing client-side javascript.
+- Use different color for displaying the GPA, depending on whether it is below 2.0, between 2.0 and 3.0, and 3.0 and above.
+Use your own CSS or bootstrap.
+- Perform simple data validation (add the corresponding function to the controller) so that invalid entries (invalid grades or wrong number of credits) are not added to the model.
+An error message needs to be displayed to the user).